contrapunctus-1/TheatreScript/README.md

 FIRST FRIEND
 It seems to me, dear, that Father Kanva cares more for the hermitage trees than he does for you.
 You are delicate as a jasmine blossom, yet he tells you to fill the trenches about the trees.
 ```

+But what if a character's dialogue happens to coincide with the syntax of a character name?
+* A hacky workaround could be to start that dialogue with a single space.

 ## Stage directions
 Anything in parenthesis is displayed as stage directions.